Chat with us, powered by LiveChat ;

 • Driver's license and vehicle registration

-• Federal and state tax returns indicating Puerto Rico as your primary place of residence
+• Federal and income tax returns indicating Puerto Rico as your primary place of residence

 3. Compliance with Tax Requirements: To benefit from local tax advantages, you must file annual tax returns with the Puerto Rican government.
 Understanding the specific tax rules that apply is crucial, as this might involve spending a significant part of the year (at least 183 days) in Puerto Rico.

-4. Banking and Financial Accounts: Opening local bank accounts and transferring funds can further demonstrate your commitment to residing in Puerto Rico.
+4. Banking and Financial Accounts: Opening a bank account and transferring funds can further demonstrate your commitment to living in Puerto Rico.

 For Non-U.S. Citizens

-Non-citizens seeking residency in Puerto Rico must follow the U.S. immigration process, starting with obtaining a visa for entry and then pursuing a Green Card through employment, family sponsorship, or other means as per U.S. law.
-This detailed process requires extensive documentation, moral character evidence, and compliance with Puerto Rico visa requirements for non-US citizens.
+Non-citizens seeking residency in Puerto Rico must follow the U.S. immigration process, starting with obtaining a visa to enter and then pursuing a Green Card through employment, family sponsorship, or other means as per U.S. law.
+This detailed process requires extensive documentation, moral character evidence, and compliance with Puerto Rico immigration requirements.

 Steps and Requirements